 Temperature is the most commonly measured parameter in most applications.
 Measuring temperature involves using equipment like data loggers, thermocouples or other simpler thermometers.
 The ideal solutions for calibrating temperature sensors, depends on the type of sensor.

-Generally, there are two types of temperature calibration equipment: Dry Block and Liquid baths.
+Generally, there are two types of instrument calibration equipment for temperature sensors: Dry Block and Liquid baths.
 They are both used in combination with a temperature reference sensor (Ellab Temperature Standard) to provide a stable temperature environment for comparison and defining accuracy.
-The different advantages and disadvantages for each method depends on the type of temperature sensor being calibrated.
+The different advantages and disadvantages for each instrument calibration method, depends on the type of temperature sensor being calibrated.

 Dry Block - for shorter calibration cycles

 Dry block calibration is easy to handle and works by heating and cooling the block to the required temperature.
 Dry Blocks typically have shorter calibration cycles, as the heating and cooling process is faster when dealing with heated/cooled air.
 This method is therefore ideal for quicker processes and faster temperature changes, all while offering a compact and fully mobile working station.
 As there are no liquids involved, there is no risk of spillage or fire hazards, which is a great advantage when choosing Dry Blocks as your calibration solution.
 Dry Blocks are especially ideal for long and straightened sensors, and have a temperature range of -100°C to +700°C.

 Liquid Baths – calibration for all types of sensors